-The Ironwood Institute in Adelaide has begun Graduate Diploma of Agribusiness, a bridging program aimed at transitioning international agricultural studies graduates into completing a Masters degree in agribusiness at the University of Adelaide in South Australia.
+The Ironwood Institute in Adelaide has begun Graduate Diploma of Agribusiness, a bridging program aimed at transitioning international agricultural studies graduates into completing a Masters degree in agribusiness at various Australian Universities.

 Based in Adelaide, the Ironwood Institute is South Australia’s first private college to teach agribusiness and horticulture and has enrolled nine international students in its new course.